- If the doctrine of the Trinity is true …

 Our internal dialog with Him is actually prayer — so long as it’s a dialog, with us listening for His response (whether direct or merely peace/unease about a choice).
 This is how we fulfill the mandate to “pray without ceasing” (1 Thess 5:16-18).

 But we still face relational conflict with God: The two voices in our heads seldom agree.

 We’re back to the classic conflict of Adam and Eve: on one hand struggling to submit our selfish wills and on the other struggling to lead with godly sacrificial love.

-Even though we singletons have never experienced the marital power struggle, we have faced the same issues in this internal battle of wills.
+Even though we singles have never experienced the marital power struggle, we have faced the same issues in our internal battle of wills:

-- But what we really want is autonomy, independence.
+- But what we really want is independence and our own desires.

 I struggle with submitting my mind to God’s will so much more than submitting my behavior.
 It’s like my will is my identity … except it isn’t.